 For whatever reason, you’ve decided it’s time to buy a different home.
-Maybe the family has grown in size or in numbers?
-Are the kids off to college?
-A new job on the other side of town or your home is just too big.
-The issue is you need to sell your current home first.
+Maybe the family has grown in size or in numbers, kids off to college, new job on the other side of town or your home is just too big.
+The problem is you need to sell your current home first.
 Where to begin?
 Can I buy a new home before selling my current one?
-Will I have to rent a place for a few months before I can move into my new home?
-There are many moving parts when trying to buy a home while selling your current one.
-You do not want to be homeless during the process and you do not want to have to move into a short-term rental.
-Nobody likes moving.
-Why do it twice?
+Will I have to rent a place for a few months?
+There are many questions when trying to buy a home while selling your current one.
 That is why we have put together this step by step guide on how to do a simultaneous close of your current home and your new home.
 These are the steps and the order we advise our clients to take in order to make the transaction as smooth as possible.

 The starting point is to find out how much your current home is worth, what repairs or staging is needed, and what will be your proceeds of the sale your home.
 Talk to a Realtor and have them do a market analysis for you and determine a sales price of your current home.
 Have them calculate an estimated net sheet with all the closing cost, Realtor fees and mortgage payoff to give you an idea of how much money you will walk away from the sale.